In this article:

 - Nearby landmarks: Volvo Cars Philippines

-- How to get to Core Emission Testing Center Makati:
+- How to get to Core Emission Testing Center in Makati:

 - If you’re coming from the North, travel along EDSA, make the u-turn just ahead of Magallanes MRT Station then take a left to Chino Roces Ave.
 Core is to your right just besides Volvo Philippines Makati Dealership.